overte-org/overte-docs-sphinx/source/explore/get-started/vr-controls.rst

 You can enhance your Overte experience using full body tracking (FBT), also known as full body motion capture (mocap).
 Overte currently supports FBT using any trackers compatible with OpenVR or OpenXR runtimes, including the HTC Vive Trackers.

-.. note:: Whilst Overte supports full body tracking in both OpenVR and OpenXR, for best compatibility we recommend you use SteamVR runtime for accurate body tracking.
+.. note:: Whilst Overte supports full body tracking in both OpenVR and OpenXR, for best compatibility we recommend you use OpenVR for accurate body tracking.

 This section will focus exclusively on HTC Vive Trackers, but any full body trackers should work just as well.